darraricks-gmail/splitter/README.md

    **Target:** Receives data from a ‘Splitter’ and writes it to a file on disk

    The application is deployed using docker.
-Each component the  Agent, Splitter and 2 Targets run in individual docker containers.
-A test container is also created and deployed with the application
+Each component the  Agent, Splitter and two Targets run in individual docker containers.
+A test container is also created and deployed along the application

 ## Project Highlights

--  The application agent serice is driven via the test harness by using a volume shared between application containers.
-This way the test harness can iterate through   any set of data scenarios given a set of files
+-  The application agent service is driven via the test harness using a volume shared between application containers.
+This way the test harness can iterate through any set of data scenarios given a set of files and update the necessary configuration files used by the application containers

 - Each test case is associated with a specific data file covering a different expectation

-- CI: Deploy and Test Github Action workflow automatically triggers and deploys application and tests, trigged by pushes to main branch and also uses test results to   gate pull requests to main branch
+-  A "Deploy and Test" Github Action workflow automatically triggers and deploys application and tests it is triggered by pushes to the main branch and also uses the test result outcome to gate pull requests to main branch

-- Target Host output event.log artifacts are timestamped and stored for reference for each test run)
+- Target host output event.log artifacts are timestamped and stored for reference in each test run

 - Test logs show bytes character counts used in test verification